zpz/zpz.github.io/_posts/2022-09-04-multiprocessing-with-conveniences.md

 as expected.

 How does this implementation differ from `logging.handlers.QueueListener`?
-There are three differences.First, `QueueListener` requires `handlers` in its `__init__`.
-Our implementation leaves it open and flexible.
-For one thing, it could be the case that different loggers have different handlers.
-The implementation above leaves that to be determined on the fly.
+There are three differences.
+First, `QueueListener` requires `handlers` in its `__init__`.
+This implementation leaves it open and flexible.
+For one thing, it could be the case that different loggers have different handlers. `ProcessLogger` leaves that to be determined on the fly.
 Second, `QueueListener` uses a *daemon* thread to process the messages.
 I'm a little nervous about daemon threads.
 I think context manager is good.
-Third, `QueueListener` places a sentinel in the queue in the main process, via `put_nowait`, whereas the solution above does that in the worker process using `put`.
+Third, `QueueListener` places a sentinel in the queue in the main process, via `put_nowait`, whereas `ProcessLogger` does that in the child process using `put`.
 This presumably has stronger guarantee that the sentinel won't cut before a valid logging message.

 ## Handling logging in the custom `Process` class

-The `ProcessLogger` is good and well, but it would be even better if end-user does not need to do it at all.
-In particular, if we have multiple levels of processes (a process worker creates processes), it can become tedious.
+The `ProcessLogger` is well and good, but it would be even better if end-user does not need to use it at all.
+In particular, if we have multiple levels of processes (where a child process creates its own child processess), it can become tedious.
 Since we have a custom process class, we may as well take this burden off the user if they use that class.

-This is easy to do.
-Using the `kwargs` idea again, we just need to pass another thing---this time a `ProcessLogger` object---into the worker process and use it.
+This is easy.
+Using the `kwargs` trick again, we just need to pass another thing---this time a `ProcessLogger` object---into the child process and use it.

 ```python
 class SpawnProcess(multiprocessing.context.SpawnProcess):